zuixjs/zuixjs.org/source/pages/documentation/component/index.md

 <div z-load="<component_id>"></div>
 ```

-The `<path>` of the component, can be either relative to the page requesting the component, or an absolute path, even
+The `<path>` of the component can be either relative to the page requesting the component, or an absolute path even
 if pointing to a different server.
 In the latter case, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) must
 be enabled on the server end in order to allow fetching of components from the remote server.

+If the `<path>` is relative and not starting with a "`.`", the lookup folder will be the application folder,
+which is by default "`/app`".

-As an example, consider this *time-clock* component with its view and controller files placed inside a *widgets* folder:
+For example, consider the following *time-clock* component with its files placed into a *widgets* folder:
-- `widgets/time-clock.html`
+- `/app/widgets/time-clock.html`
-- `widgets/time-clock.css`
+- `/app/widgets/time-clock.css`
-- `widgets/time-clock.js`
+- `/app/widgets/time-clock.js`

-the `<component_id>` is `widgets/time-clock`, and the component can be loaded using the following code in the HTML page:
+in this case the `<component_id>` is `widgets/time-clock`, so the component can be loaded into the HTML page by using
+the following code:

 ```html
 <div z-load="widgets/time-clock"></div>